cypress-io/cypress/docs/source/faq/index.md

-## Can I create more than one CI key?
+## Can I create more than one key for CI?